Co-author: Michelle Norton

 What if you’d joined KiwiSaver on day one?
 How much would you have now?
-A lot of KiwiSavers are pleasantly surprised, or even shocked how large their KiwiSaver fund has become.
-This would do the numbers on how much you’d have in a few years if you joined now.
+A lot of KiwiSavers are pleasantly surprised – or even shocked – at how large their KiwiSaver fund has become.

 One thing KiwiSavers have learned is that having the money deducted from their pay is a pretty painless way to save.
 What’s more, small amounts of money each week add up to something sizeable pretty quickly.
 It’s like children: one moment they’re small enough to pick up in your arms and the next they tower over you and strip the fridge bare of food on a daily basis.

-- Find little ways to fool yourself into saving.
-One of the main reasons that Kiwis aren’t in KiwiSaver is they believe they can’t afford it.
+- Find little ways to fool yourself into saving: One of the main reasons that Kiwis aren’t in KiwiSaver is they believe they can’t afford it.
 Often this is more perception than reality.
-The fact is that there’s a barely a 21st century person who doesn’t fritter money away.
+The fact is that there’s a barely a 21st century person who doesn’t fritter away money.
 That may be on the proverbial coffees, beer/wine, takeaways, and other naughty little money wasters.
 It’s just as often caused by renting more property than they can really afford.
 Could you downsize from three bedrooms to two, move to a cheaper suburb nearby, or get a flatmate in?

 - Make excuses to be in KiwiSaver: Think positive.
 Or at least give KiwiSaver the benefit of the doubt.
 Don’t look for reasons not to be in KiwiSaver.
 If you want to be one of those people with $26,000 under your belt in no time at all, then hunt for excuses to join.
 You’re the one who is going to benefit.
 Putting the minimum in really isn’t going to hurt you.
 And you may just turn into one of the many thousands of converts who now love KiwiSaver thanks to their balances.
 Even if you only want to buy a first home, you owe it to yourself to join.